 Dec.
 18, 2020 The Office of Inspector General finds that Alaska’s Division of Forestry violated the Cooperative Forestry Assistance Act when it forwarded federal grant money to an organization supporting the state’s petition to exempt the entire Tongass from the Roadless Rule.

 Feb.
-1, 2021 The USDA Acting Deputy Under Secretary issues a memorandum effectively pausing all road construction, road reconstruction, or timber harvesting in roadless areas designated under the 2001 regulations, thus including the Tongass National Forest, until March 31, 2021.
+1, 2021 The USDA Acting Deputy Under Secretary issues a memorandum effectively pausing all road construction, road reconstruction, or timber harvesting in roadless areas designated under the 2001 regulations, including the Tongass National Forest.
 The memo requires the Forest Service to submit any pending programmatic or project land management decisions in roadless areas for review by Feb.
 12, 2021.